 Initiative 7.1.1 Explore opportunities for generating advertising revenue on and inside the buses.
 Ongoing Collier Area Transit has an adopted Advertising Policy, the selling of advertising commenced in FY15.
 Our Marketing coordinator is in contact with advertisers.
 Maintain advertising program within the bus.
 Modify program to allow for wrapping vehicles by 23.
 Initiative 7.1.2 Educate the general public and local decision-makers on the importance of public transportation and the need for financial support.
-Ongoing CAT educates the public and local decision-makers on the importance of public transportation and the need for financial support at every opportunity.
+Ongoing CAT educates the public and local decision- makers on the importance of public transportation and the need for financial support at every opportunity, which includes attending MPO and Commissioner Board meetings throughout FY2022.
 Attend Board meetings and MPO Board meetings to discuss transit initiatives and general services.
 Initiative 7.1.3 Submit grant applications available through Federal, State, local, and private sources.
 Ongoing Grants are submitted as required.
 Annually submit FTA and FDOT Grants.
 Initiative 7.1.4 Annually seek to identify and obtain available alternative revenue sources for the provision of new and improved transit services.
 Ongoing CAT continuously searches for alternative revenue sources for new and improved transit services.
 Evaluate Notice of Funding Opportunities as they become available.
-Initiative 7.1.5 Serve on and coordinate with the Collier County Tourist Development Council (TDC) and to explore the potential for using tourist development tax revenue to expand and improve transit service for Collier No Due to a lack of staff resources, this initiative has not yet been implemented.
+Initiative 7.1.5 Serve on and coordinate with the Collier County Tourist Development Council (TDC) and to explore Due to a lack of staff resources, this initiative has not yet been implemented.
 Serve on and coordinate with the Collier County Tourist Development Council (TDC) by 2024

-County's tourists and

-•

-visitors, help enhance

-awareness of CAT

-services, develop

-private-public

-partnerships to design

-and fund transit

-services that serve

-visitors and employees.

-Explore opportunities Refer to Initiative 4.1.1 Refer to Initiative 4.1.1

-to leverage and

-enhance share of

-funding from existing

-taxes and fees to be

-assigned to transit.

-Initiative 7.1.6 Explore means to Partial

-initiative 7.1.0 secure impact fees, Partial

-development fees, and

-new taxes to be

-secured for supporting

-transit, maintenance,

-and expansion of

-transit services.

-Use a 501(c)(3) that There is a current provision for interested Modify advertising program

-allows persons to parties to participate in an "Adopt a Bench" to allow funds to be

-Initiative 7.1.7 donate funds to CAT for 2024 program but the program will have to be accepted via an

-Initiative 7.1.7 the purpose of 2024 enhanced and the opportunity for receive establishment of 501(c)(3).

-"adopting a shelter" or funding from a "Friends of CAT" group will By 2024.

-"adopting a rider." have to be explored.
+County's tourists and visitors, help enhance awareness of CAT services, develop private-public partnerships to design and fund transit services that serve visitors and employees.
+Initiative 7.1.6 Explore opportunities to leverage and enhance share of funding from existing taxes and fees to be assigned to transit.
+Explore means to secure impact fees, development fees, and new taxes to be secured for supporting transit, maintenance, and expansion of transit services.
+Partial Refer to Initiative 4.1.1 Refer to Initiative 4.1.1 Initiative 7.1.7 Use a 501(c)(3) that allows persons to donate funds to CAT for the purpose of "adopting a shelter" or "adopting a rider."
+2024 There is a current provision for interested parties to participate in an "Adopt a Bench" program but the program will have to be enhanced and the opportunity for receive funding from a "Friends of CAT" group will have to be explored.
+Modify advertising program to allow funds to be accepted via an establishment of 501(c)(3).
+By 2024.